NLP Anchors worked – even before NLP!

 Anchors – before they were called ‘anchors’

 For the past 50 years these ‘things which change our feelings’ have been known in NLP as Anchors.
 They are similar to Stimulus Response patterns or Pavlovian Responses – or even Having your Buttons Pressed!

 We consider anchors to be positive when they evoke pleasant or useful feelings whereas negative anchors have the opposite effect and they can be particularly powerful in inter-personal relationships.

-Incidentally, Walter Scott who was later to become Sir Walter Scott, later said he felt sorry for the boy – but doesn’t seem to have done anything about this…
+Incidentally, Walter Scott who was later to become Sir Walter Scott, later said he felt sorry for the boy – although doesn’t seem to have done anything about this…